QuentinRougemont/EASYstrata/README.md

-# Launching the whole workflow
+# Before Launching the workflow

 After cloning the pipeline, please, work from within it to preserve the architecture